JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 ![AI first question and answer](../img/AiQuestion1.png)

-The AI answers with 6 results, which are correct:
-The authors discuss chocolate components extensively and how it can be a powerful antioxidant.
+The AI answers with 6 results, which are correct: the authors discuss chocolate components extensively and how it can be a powerful antioxidant.

 Afterwards, I was wondering, how much chocolate should a human eat?
 Let's ask it: